Asian shares mixed as China reports jump in inflation

 Asian shares were mixed on Wednesday after China reported a big jump in factory gate prices at a time when inflation is a top investor concern.

-Shares fell in Tokyo, Seoul and Sydney but rose in Shanghai and Hong Kong.
+Shares fell in Tokyo, Seoul, Sydney and Hong Kong but rose in Shanghai

 China's producer price index, which measures prices of raw goods and services, jumped 9% from a year earlier in May, the fastest increase since 2008, during the global financial crisis, and above analysts' forecasts, the government said.